Alfresco/alfresco-ng2-components/demo-shell-ng2/README.md

 ## Custom-files

-If you need to add custom files on your project you can add this files in the folders
+If you need to add custom files on your project you can add this files in the folders public

 ```
 .